lelynn/newrepo/_posts/2019-09-16-policy-learning.md

 ### Reference

-I have learned all of this material in the <a href="https://www.ru.nl/courseguides/socsci/courses-osiris/ai/sow-mki49-neural-information-processing-systems/">Neural Information Processing Systems</a>.
+I have learned all of this material in the <a href="https://www.ru.nl/courseguides/socsci/courses-osiris/ai/sow-mki49-neural-information-processing-systems/">Neural Information Processing Systems</a> course, this year!